STA601-F21/Course-Website/README.md

 # Website
-Website for the Masters in Interdisciplinary Data Science (MIDS) Course "IDS 702 - Modeling and Representation of Data" at Duke University, for Fall 2019.
+Website for the StaSci Course "STA 602L - Bayesian and Modern Statistics" at Duke University, for Spring 2020.

-Course website is at https://ids-702-f19.github.io/Course-Website/
+Course website is at https://sta-602l-s20.github.io/Course-Website/

 # Attribution